betheden/hebrew-grammar/content/infinitive_absolute.rst

   **Remember** [dir.obj]\_day the-Sabbath
   **Remember** the Sabbath day

-The following example shows the infinitive absolute functioning ambiguously (could be :ref:`adverb` or finite verbs).
+The following example shows an infinitive absolute functioning ambiguously (could be an :ref:`adverb<adverb>` or a finite verb).

 .. csv-table:: Example: HOS 10:4